 Here’s an assortment of delicious and easy vegan dips and spreads, perfect for last-minute company, holiday gatherings, or a quiet evening at home.
-Choose two or three of these dips, add some fresh bread, pita, crackers, chips, or raw vegetables, pour some wine or shake up cocktails, and you’re ready for any kind of party, large or small.
+Choose two or three of these dips, add some fresh bread, pita, crackers, chips, or raw vegetables, pour some wine or shake up cocktails, and you’re ready for any kind of gathering.

 Made with good-for-you ingredients, these plant-based, dairy-free dips and spreads are packed with flavor.
 The hardest part is deciding which to make!